weiboad/aidp/README.md

 #### RPM install

-RPM 目前支持 centos7.x 版本，其他版本陆续会上传, 有其他系统版本的需求可以提 issue
+RPM currently support centos7.x version, other versions will be uploaded, there are other system version of the demand can add the issue

 #### Complie install